sri-chakravarthy/el-wifi-automation/README.md

 Before you begin, ensure you have met the following requirements:

 1. SevOne V3 APIs credentials [ Tested for SevOne 6.7 and 6.8 ].
-2. DataInsight Prometheus credentials [ This is usually datainsight / datainsight ]
-3. Metrics that needs to be queried on Prometheus.
+2. Parent Device group Paths to be monitored

 ## Installation